 Pick up some work while traveling

 You can always pick up some small tasks while traveling that will earn you some pocket money or a free meal here and there.
 The WWOOF I mentioned above is a great example of that but there are other options too.
-You can do some work in hostels in exchange for a free stay, work on a yacht, teach English as a second language, etc. You get the point.
+You can do some work in hostels in exchange for a free stay, work on a yacht, teach English as a second language, find an online job, etc. You get the point.

 Have A Staycation